How to Deal With the New RV Travel Trends

 Furthermore, people who are tired of sharing beds with strangers, standing in line and paying outrageous prices in restaurants like the idea of being able to sleep in their own beds, eat their own food, avoid waiting in lines and being forced to travel based on the timing of other people's schedules.

-However, the decisions of these individuals to vacation on their own terms has definitely caused changes in the quality of their vacations.
-Some are positive, but others are negative.
+However, the decisions of these individuals to vacation on their own terms have definitely caused changes in the quality of their vacations.

 The Boom Has Created a Sellers' Market